 It is this softness of the wool that causes the lightness of the scarf and enables it to be styled in multifarious ways!
 (A violet pashmina against a backless white gown for a formal dinner party – sounds nice?
 Looks great as well!)

-Clearly, the cashmere pashmina shawl that you buy is truly a once-in-a-lifetime investment.
+Clearly, the pashmina that you buy is truly a once-in-a-lifetime investment.